AlexKenny6/JimKennyCampaign/README.md

 # JimKennyCampaign
 ## This is the repo for the campaign website for Jim Kenny.
 ## If you would like to see this website, please visit https://www.jimkenny.org
+## For the code you see on the site, please go to "Public Code" and for the code like config.php, please go to "Backend Code."